drclcomputers/GOWEATHER/README.md

    sudo chown root:root ./chrome-sandbox sudo chmod 4755 chrome-sandbox
    ```
 to chrome-sandbox before, to avoid further problems.
 Even after doing this, you still won't be able to install the app via the newly created AppImage due to the format's flawed design.
 I recommend using the first method instead.
-Build it at your own sanity's risk.
+Building it may be challenging—proceed at your own risk.

 ---

 ## 📜 **License**
 This project is licensed under the **MIT License**.

+---

+## 💻 **Live Demo**

+Navigate to **https://goweather-r7up.onrender.com/** to have a quick look at the app.

+‼️ Due to the low performance of the servers, at times, you may need to wait up to a minute.
+I'm deeply sorry for this inconvenience.

 ---